iamZorcc/js-url-collector/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable **Developer mode** (toggle in the top right corner)
 3. Click **Load unpacked**
-4. Select the `js-url-collector-extension` folder
+4. Select the `js-url-collector-extension2` folder
 5. The extension icon will appear in your toolbar

 ## Usage